 This is why it would be foolish for any organization to look at the CCPA (or any other data regulation, for that matter) only from a compliance perspective, as if it was created by some faceless bureaucrats in Sacramento.
 On the contrary: the CCPA reflects the (rather muted) voice of the people of California, and your responses should be designed to address their concerns, their anxieties, their demands for ethical and responsible handling of personal data – and not only to comply with the letter of the regulation.

 (This origin story is also why the current attempts to water down the CCPA before it becomes law could very easily backfire.
 If citizens feel — or can be convinced — that the legislation has failed to adequately represent and protect their interests, another privacy ballot measure is virtually guaranteed.)

 Privacy, consent, and “beg data”

 I call it the new era of beg data.
 Whether for regulatory compliance (good) or the acknowledged need to put consumers in control (better, and inescapable), access to personal data must be based on a mutually beneficial, fully-informed, and trust-based interaction.
 In Part 2, we’ll look at how such “consent exchanges” — typically cookie consent notices — are currently undermining if not destroying all of the hard work you put into customer experience . . . and what you can do to fix it.
+In Part 3, we explore how — if at all — you can (re)build trust among consumers.
 (If you can’t wait, contact us to discuss your marketing and data privacy challenges.)